 Building a Body of Interagency Knowledge

-The center sponsors a series of publications featuring original commentary, study and analysis of interagency issues.
-Its flagship publication is the InterAgency Journal, published twice a year.
-The journal provides a forum promoting the exchange of ideas and public discussion of topics dealing with the complexities of interagency operations.
-Contributors to the journal include U.S. Congressmen, generals and other military leaders, former ambassadors, senior government officials and members of the academic community.
-The center’s extensive interagency bibliography of over 1,000 entries, maintained on its website, is a significant resource for interagency researchers and practitioners alike.
+The Simons Center’s publications series feature original commentary, study, and analysis of interagency issues.
+Its flagship publication, the InterAgency Journal, is published quarterly.
+Simons Center publications provide a forum promoting the exchange of ideas and public discussion of topics dealing with the complexities of interagency operations.
+Contributors to the InterAgency Journal include U.S. Congressmen, generals and other military leaders, ambassadors and diplomats, senior government officials, and members of the academic community.